statamic/docs/content/collections/docs/structures.md

 ## Navigation (or "Navs") {#navigation}

-Freestyle navigation structures exist to manage a nav out of entries that already exist, as well as freeform links and text (non-link) elements.
+Freestyle navigation structures exist to manage a nav out of existing entries, as well as freeform links and text (non-link) elements.

-- You can reference entries, enter hardcoded URLs (internal or external), or enter simple text blocks (that can be used as section headers for dropdown navs, for example).
+- You can reference entries, enter hardcoded URLs (internal or external), or enter simple text blocks (which can be used as section headers for dropdown navs, for example).
 - You can select which collections' entries will available to choose from.
 - Any referenced entries will use the URLs defined by the collection, regardless of the position in the Structure.
 - You can place the same entry multiple times.